cvilsmeier/sqinn/performance.md

 Inserting 1 million rows takes twice as long, querying them takes 10 times as long.
-The time is mostly lost in marshalling, especially the column type `REAL` is problematic: It takes a lot of CPU cycles to convert a floating point number into a string and back.
+The time is mostly lost in marshalling, especially the column type `REAL` is time consuming: It takes a lot of CPU cycles to convert a floating point number into a string and back.
 The same benchmark without that conversion gives the following result: